Safe Imitation Learning of Nonlinear Model Predictive Control for Flexible Robots: Introduction

 \section{Introduction}

-In recent years flexible robots have been drawing more attention as they might hold the key to the industry's significant problems.
-These problems include increasing the load-to-mass ratio and making robots intrinsically safer to facilitate human-robot collaboration.
-The main reason why flexible robots have yet to be adopted is the flexibility that causes oscillations and static deflections, complicating modeling and control.
+In recent years, flexible robots have drawn increasing attention as they may hold the key to solving significant problems in industry.
+These problems include improving the payload-to-mass ratio, as well as making robots intrinsically safer to facilitate human-robot collaboration \cite{DeLuca2008FlexRobots}.
+The primary reason why flexible robots have not yet been widely adopted is their inherent flexibility, which causes oscillations and static deflections, complicating modeling and control.

+Modeling flexible robots is challenging because they possess an infinite number of \ac{DOF} and are governed by nonlinear partial differential equations.
+Spatial discretization converts these equations into ordinary differential equations, rendering them more suitable for control and trajectory planning.
+Although various modeling methods exist for flexible robots \cite{book1984recursive, shabana2020dynamics, Yoshikawa1996}, this paper adopts a lumped parameter approach \cite{Yoshikawa1996, franke2009vibration, staufer2012ella, moberg2014modeling}, which balances computational efficiency and accuracy.
+Having a model lays the groundwork for leveraging model-based methods, particularly optimal control, to ensure safety and high performance.
+An alternative approach is model-free control, particularly model-free reinforcement learning (RL).
+However, model-free approaches often suffer from sample inefficiency \cite{model_free_sample_eff}.

+This paper specifically focuses on using model predictive control (MPC) for the output regulation problem of flexible robots: the task of reaching a desired end-effector position from an arbitrary initial configuration.
+The inherent nonlinearity of flexible robot dynamics necessitates the adoption of nonlinear MPC (NMPC).
+However, deploying NMPC for real-time control of flexible robots is often impossible due to slow computation time caused by the high-dimensional state space and nonlinear dynamics.
+Prior attempts to mitigate this issue have leveraged linearized MPC approaches, yielding overly conservative control strategies.
+In contrast, we propose an alternative approach that approximates NMPC using a neural network (or any suitable function approximator), a technique known as imitation learning.
+A major drawback of the approximated policy is the lack of safety guarantees.
+We address this by incorporating a safety filter \cite{Wabersich2021PredictiveSafetyFilter} that modifies the candidate action proposed by the learned controller if it results in a constraint violation.

+To summarize, this paper leverages ideas from optimal control, imitation learning, and safety-critical control, proposing a framework for the accurate and safe output regulation of flexible robots.
+This framework represents the main contribution of this paper and has been validated through extensive simulation experiments.
+Specifically, we demonstrate that our framework not only significantly reduces the computational time of control action but also effectively filters out unsafe control actions, closely approaching the performance of NMPC.
+Moreover, it outperforms state-of-the-art RL algorithms.